Sarang-Pekhale/Stochastic-Optimisation/README.md

 # Stochastic Optimization Algorithms

-This repository contains Python implementations of various stochastic optimization algorithms for solving complex optimization problems.
+This repository contains Python implementations of various stochastic optimization algorithms for solving complex optimization problems such as Travelling Salesman Problem, Predefined Dataset, and Doctor's and Patient's Idle time.

 ## Algorithms Included